Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

-\changes{We believe the issue of the ethics of RAR should receive more attention from ethicists and that collaborations between ethicists and statisticians are needed to fully address the caveats and complexities of this broad family of methods.
-Arguments that involve ethics should ideally be jointly discussed with ethicists and statisticians.
-We also believe that positions based purely on statistical or ethical arguments in isolation are likely to be incomplete.
-First, RAR contains a large family of methods to which almost no generalization is true.
-More importantly, because the trial context matters significantly, making compromises between statistical and ethical objectives can have very different implications under different settings.}
+\secondround{We believe that} the ethics of RAR \secondround{needs} more attention from ethicists, \secondround{including} collaborations between ethicists and statisticians to address the caveats and complexities of this broad family of methods.
+Positions based purely on statistical or ethical arguments in isolation are likely to be \secondround{inadequate and arguments that involve ethical metrics should ideally be jointly discussed with multiple stakeholders.
+It is important to bear in mind that} compromises between statistical and ethical objectives have very different implications under different settings. \thirdround{For example, the trade-offs between these two objectives may look very different in a two-arm trial setting compared to a multi-arm trial.}

-\changes{Ideally, how such an interaction between ethics and statistics could proceed is as follows (as suggested by an anonymous reviewer).
-Ethics could inform the relative importance of a trials goals.
-Once a balance between individual and collective benefit is considered ethical, a statistical design that achieves that most efficiently can be proposed by the statistician.
+\changes{Ideally, how this interaction between ethics and statistics can proceed is as follows (as suggested by an anonymous reviewer). \secondround{Ethics informs the relative importance of a trial's goals, in particular the} balance between individual and collective benefit. \secondround{Once these priorities are in place}, a statistical design that achieves these goals can be proposed.
 The ethical aspects can be revisited in light of the resulting properties of the statistical design.
-For example, suppose RAR is chosen to deliver a certain level of patient benefit to patients in the current trial.
-This RAR procedure may require an increase in the trial size to preserve the minimum inferential properties for future patients to consider it ``ethical''.
-In that case, depending on the prevalence of the disease and the general context, the larger clinical trial using the original RAR procedure may still delivers the most benefit to all patients and remains the preferred option.
-If this is not the case, then the ethics-design choice would be revisited.}\\[-12pt]
+For example, suppose RAR is chosen to deliver a certain level of benefit to patients in the trial.
+This may require an increase in the trial size to preserve the inferential properties for future patients to \secondround{be} ``ethical''.
+In that case, depending on the prevalence of the disease and the general context, a larger trial using the original RAR procedure may still deliver the most benefit to all patients and remain the preferred option.
+If this is not the case, then the ethics-design choice \secondround{can be} revisited.}\\